jsap7/flow/README.md

-# Ocean Waves Terminal Screensaver
+# Flow - Terminal Pattern Animation

-A relaxing ocean-themed terminal screensaver featuring animated waves, swimming fish, and floating bubbles.
+A mesmerizing flowing pattern animation that creates beautiful, dynamic visuals in your terminal.

 ## Features

-- Animated waves with multiple layers
-- Swimming fish and marine creatures
+- Dynamic flowing patterns
-- Rising bubbles
+- Smooth animations
 - Responsive to terminal size
-- Smooth animations
+- Multiple color options with brightness controls
+- Lightweight and efficient
 - Easy to install and run

 ## Installation

-To install the screensaver globally on your system, run:
+To install Flow globally on your system, run:

 ```bash
 npm install -g .